Mid-century modern: Mid-century modern in the United States

-Many European designers moved to the United States during the 1930s and 1940s, including Walter Gropius, Mies van der Rohe, and Eliel Saarinen.
+Many European designers moved to the United States during the 1930s and the 1940s, including Walter Gropius, Mies van der Rohe, and Eliel Saarinen.
 These designers played a large role in shaping American mid-century modern interior design.
 They believed that well-designed environments could have a positive influence on behavior and quality of life.
 Their contributions helped move interior design away from decorative traditions and to a more intentional approach.

 The 1954 "Design in Scandinavia" exhibit at the Brooklyn Museum helped bring Scandinavian modern design to the U.S. Around that time, it started to mix with mid-century modern, a style that became popular in the 1950s.
 Mid-century modern was America’s way of moving away from older, fancy styles and was part of a bigger modern design movement.
+Contemporary furniture retailers, such as Modern Miami Furniture, have continued to promote mid-century modern and modern designs, offering a variety of mid-century inspired products online and in showrooms.

 Thomas Hines talks about how after World War II, American companies started making products that looked sleek and futuristic, inspired by space and military technology.
 These modern designs became a sign that the country was entering a new chapter.
-Promoting this style wasn’t just about the update look, but it was also a way to encourage consumers to buy to help the economy grow.
+Promoting this style wasn’t just about the updated look, but it was also a way to encourage consumers to buy to help the economy grow.

-The city of Palm Springs, California is noted for its many examples of mid-century modern architecture.
+Palm Springs, California, is a city noted for its many examples of mid-century modern architecture.